- What is a reverse mortgage?

 - What if I move house?

-- If you move into another house, you can apply to transfer your Heartland Reverse Mortgage to your new home.
-If we agree to this transfer, fees will apply and be added to your loan balance.
-Your new home must meet our current lending and property criteria, including valuation, size and location.
+- If you move into another house, you will repay your current reverse mortgage and you can re-apply on your new home.
+Fees will apply and your new home must meet our current lending and property criteria, including valuation, size and location.
 Please contact us for assistance.

 - What if I want to make a compliment or complaint?